Brown Butter Sugar Cookies

 Next, mix in the flour, baking soda, and fine salt on a low speed until combined.
 The dough should be pretty sticky at this point.

-Mix the dry ingredients into the wet ingredients on a low speed until just combined.
+Mix the dry ingredients into the wet ingredients at a low speed until just combined.

 Step 5: Scoop & Chill the Dough